 By completing a quote with us, you can find out the exact APR we’ll be able to offer you.
 At this point, only a soft search will be made on your credit file.
 Only if you go on to complete an application will a hard footprint then be recorded on your credit file.

 How much can I borrow?

-Admiral offer loans from £1,000 to £25,000.
-The amount you can borrow will be subject to credit checks and dependent on your, personal circumstances and affordability checks.
+Admiral Money offers loans from £1,000 to £30,000.
+The amount you can borrow is subject to credit checks and dependent on your personal circumstances and affordability checks.

 How quickly will I get a decision on my loan application?

 Most people will get an instant decision online.
 Sometimes we'll need more information such as proof of income or address before we can decide.

 If I apply for a loan, will it affect my credit rating?

 If you complete a quote to find out what APR we can offer you, this will be classed as a soft search and will not affect your credit rating.
 However, if you complete a full application, a hard footprint will be recorded on your credit file.